-Instead of implementing storage now we want network output, so the WILD Data Storage board is replaced with a WILD OpenVPX Switch board, providing up to 4Tb/s of non-blocking switching capacity to internal and external devices/users.
+Instead of implementing storage now we want network output, so the WILD Data Storage board is replaced with a WILD OpenVPX Switch board, providing high speed non-blocking switching capacity to internal and external devices/users.

 DDC functionality is easily constructed in CoreFire Next or Open Project Builder.
 Programmable Direct Digital Synthesis (DDS) blocks, like shown below, are provided as “macro” objects and can be used in mixing any band of the ADC to DC, with precision limited only by your adjustable phase accumulator width.

 Filtering and downsampling can be implemented easily with various CoreFire Next DSP cores, including the Channelizer and FIRs shown below.

 And getting your data onto the network is easy too, just construct your Ethernet packets in CoreFire Next or Open Project Builder using our vast core library and connect the datapaths to the pre-made and tested 40GbE XLAUI cores shown below.

 Figure 7: 40GbE Cores to P1, P4, P5, and Mezzanine